openhab/openhab-addons/bundles/org.openhab.binding.remoteopenhab/README.md

 ## Supported Things

-There is one unique supported thing : the `server` thing
+There is one unique supported thing : the `server` bridge thing

 ## Discovery